Hirshhorn Museum and Sculpture Garden

 Hirshhorn Museum and Sculpture Garden Review

-Conceived as the nation's museum of modern and contemporary art, the Hirshhorn is home to nearly 12,000 works by masters who include Pablo Picasso, Piet Mondrian, and Willem de Kooning, as well as contemporary superstars Damien Hirst and Olafur Eliasson.
-The art is displayed in a round 1974 poured-concrete building designed by Gordon Bunshaft, dubbed the "Doughnut on the Mall" when it was built.
+Conceived as the nation's museum of modern and contemporary art, the Hirshhorn is home to nearly 12,000 works by masters who include Pablo Picasso, Piet Mondrian, and Willem de Kooning, as well as contemporary superstars Olafur Eliasson, Damien Hirst and Salvatore Scarpitta.
+The art is displayed in a circular 1974 poured-concrete building, designed by Gordon Bunshaft, that was dubbed the "Doughnut on the Mall" when it was built.
 Most of the collection was bequeathed by the museum's founder, Joseph H. Hirshhorn, a Latvian immigrant who made his fortune in uranium mines.

 The lower level houses thematic installations featuring recent and experimental works from the permanent collection, as well as the Black Box, a space for moving image installations by international artists.

 The sculpture garden makes an inspiring spot for a picnic.